Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B5BoBKZ8SF8.md

 ### Transcript

-> will the server source code be available for custom mods with pre-compiled binaries pre-compiled binaries um if that's the case
+> will the server source code be available for custom mods with pre-compiled binaries pre-compiled binaries, if that's the case